- Category-wise Good Score in UCEED 2025

 UCEED 2025 cutoff

 is important.
-It is the minimum score, especially in Part A that will determine your eligibility to enter.
-The cutoffs would be put up on the official website by IIT Bombay on February 6, 2025.
+It is the minimum score, especially in Part A, that will determine your eligibility to enter.
+The mean and standard deviation for Part-A (UCEED 2025) have been released by IIT Bombay on February 6, 2025, on the official website, and they stand at 61.50 and 25.69, respectively.
 Continue reading for more information on what is a good score in

 UCEED 2025